dalibor/dalibornasevic.com/posts/057-global-day-of-coderetreat-2015-skopje-macedonia.md

 author: Dalibor Nasevic
 tags: [coderetreat, gdcr]
 image: /images/gdcr2015.jpg
+summary: "Call for registration for Global Day of Coderetreat 2015 in Skopje, Macedonia."
 ---

 We're glad to be celebrating the Global Day of Coderetreat in Macedonia for the fifth time!